RothIdan/gnn-psn-online-calibration/README.md

 ### 5. utils.py
-File which contains utilities functions such as DGL graph dataset object, saving functions, and loss function for MSE evaluation.
+File which contains utilities functions such as DGL graph dataset object and saving functions.

 Note: need to replace '<...>' in the the init function input 'path' under class 'GraphDataset'.
 Use the full path name of the directory which contain this script